 Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 We are currently witnessing the emergence of a third generation rooted in “trans-modern” culture (Corneloup, 2011, p.
 4): the generation of “recreational eco-developers” (Perrin-Malterre, 2014, p.
 3).
 These outdoor sports providers seem to be orienting their professional practices “toward the creation of an ecological lifestyle” (Corneloup, 2011, p.
 6).
 This trend is directly linked to the evolving demand from tourists.
-Indeed, today’s clientele is more concerned with environmental issues and demands an ever-higher quality of experience (Marsac et al., 2012).
+Indeed, today’s clientele is more concerned with environmental issues and demands an ever-higher-quality experience (Marsac et al., 2012).

 Our work therefore examines the actions taken by professionals in the sector to protect the environment and, more broadly, their involvement in sustainable development issues.

-However, “The concept of sustainable development (SD) is often perceived as an empty phrase, or as a lofty promise displayed in marketing communications” (Marsac et al., 2012, p.
+However, “The concept of sustainable development (SD) is often perceived as an empty phrase, or as a lofty promise touted in public communications” (Marsac et al., 2012, p.
 144).
 It is difficult to apply across various scientific disciplines because it involves complex, multidisciplinary concepts across its three key dimensions: social, economic, and ecological.
 Furthermore, the work of Bon et al. (2012) shows that small businesses struggle to come to terms with this complex concept of SD and do not always grasp the benefits to be gained from it.
 However, the outdoor sports sector is predominantly led by managers at the helm of small businesses (SB: fewer than 50 employees) and very small businesses (VSB: fewer than 10 employees) (Bouhaouala, 2008), and our study area is no exception.

 Theoretical Framework